 Commission on Higher Education.
-CHE indicates that this section of the bill will increase expenditures of the agency.
+This bill requires an institution of higher learning which receives such information to develop a unique system for identifying each individual educator graduate.
+CHE indicates that this section of the bill may increase expenditures of such institutions.
 However, the expenditure impact is pending, contingent upon more information from CHE.